 Apple introduced Portrait mode with the iPhone X last year, but this is a first for me.
 It works the same way as the X, but you can now adjust the bokeh effect during or after taking the photo.
 From the few portrait photos I've taken, I'm quite impressed.

 What excites me most about the new cameras are the improved sensors combined with the new Smart HDR.
 Apple introduced HDR with the iPhone 4 back in 2010; It took a photo at normal, above, and below exposure.
 I think it has continued to work in mostly the same way until now.
-Smart HDR takes several more photos at different exposures, and uses the A12 Bionic’s Neural Engine to stitch the final photo back together, combining the different exposures.
-This makes for incredible detail, almost in an unatural way (at least when comparing to traditional cameras), where areas that would normally be over or under exposed are now included at an exposure that matches that area’s brightness into the final image.
+Smart HDR takes several more photos at different exposures, and uses the A12 Bionic's Neural Engine to stitch the final photo back together, combining the different exposures.
+This makes for incredible detail, almost in an unnatural way (at least when comparing to traditional cameras), where areas that would normally be over or under exposed are now included at an exposure that matches that area's brightness into the final image.

 The camera on the iPhone XS will step down the frame rate of a 30fps video to 24fps if there isn't enough brightness in the scene.
 This will increase the brightness and detail in video recorded in low-light scenes.

-New with this iPhone, video is recorded with stereo microphones!
+New with this iPhone, video is recorded with stereo microphones! :tada:

-New last year with the iPhone 8 and X (but new to me), video can be recorded at at 60 fps when using the HEVC codec.
+New last year with the iPhone 8 and X (but new to me), video can be recorded at 60 fps when using the HEVC codec.
 Good thing I got the 256 GB iPhone, because video at that quality uses a ton of disk space.

 The iPhone XS is now rated for IP68 water resistance (maximum depth of 2 meters up to 30 minutes).
 This is a nice improvement on something I hope to never have to test.
 Though, I did once bike with my iPhone 7 in my bike mount while it was raining, because I knew it should be fine (it was).